-This activity has a lifetime limit of 12 months beginning December 1, 1996.
-If participation in other federally allowable activities meets or exceeds the hourly participation requirement, then the hours of participation in vocational educational training would not count toward the 12-month limit.
-After the 12-month limit, this activity may qualify as education directly related to employment (if no high school diploma or General Educational Development [GED] certificate) or job skills training directly related to employment only after the core hourly requirement has been met from participation in other core activities.
+This activity has a federal lifetime limit of 12 months beginning December 1, 1996.

+If participation in other federally allowable activities meets or exceeds the hourly participation requirement, then the hours of participation in vocational education training would not count toward the 12 month limit.

+Before or after the 12 month limit, this activity may qualify as education directly related to employment (if the individual does not have a high school diploma or General Educational Development [GED] certificate) or job skills training directly related to employment only after the core hourly requirement has been met from participation in other core activities.